udayparihar-05/my-first-project/README.md

-# my-first-project
+# My First Project

-my first github project
+This is my first GitHub repository.
+I am learning how GitHub works.